Skip to main content

 Medicare, Medicare Advantage, and SHIBA

-Help with implants, dentures, fillings, and root canals
+Help with dentures, implants, fillings, and root canals

 How to start without wasting time

-3. Call the best first option: Medicaid dental plan, DDS, health center, SHIBA, or 2-1-1.
+3. Make the first call: MCNA, a health center, DDS, GrinWell, ISU, SHIBA, or 2-1-1.

 Documents and information to gather

-• Medicine list and health conditions
+Medicine list and health conditions Dental infections and procedures can affect other medical care.

 Local Idaho resources